jonnew/cyclops/DOC.md

     ="https://github.com/jonnew/cyclops/blob/documentation/art/Cyclops3.5A_otherPassives.jpg?raw=true" style="width: 500px;"
     /> <br> <b>Fig. 13</b> <i>Here is a closer look.</i> </div>

 0. Next step is to reflow solder.
 Let me show my homemade reflow oven.
 You can make a similar one or use a commercial one.
+Reflow the solder paste on the board using your oven or hot air gun as described in the links above.
+After the solder has cooled, examine solder pads using the stereoscope of loupe for solder bridges between pins, solder that has not melted, or pads lacking a decent solder joint Fix any issues using a standard soldering iron If there are solder bridges present, get rid of them using some solder wick before moving on.
+Solder through-hole components in place using a standard soldering iron.
+A low cost reflow oven can be made form a toaster oven as shown here.
+This link also contains useful information on the basics of the reflow soldering process,

     <div align="center"> <img src
     ="https://github.com/jonnew/cyclops/blob/documentation/art/ReflowOven.jpg?raw=true" style="width: 500px;"